cisagov/ScubaGear/baselines/powerplatform.md

   - Yammer.

 - _Rationale:_ All users in the tenant have access to the default Power Platform environment.
-Blocking all connectors in the default environment prevents inadvertent or malcious use of connectors by users in the aganecy's tenant.
+Blocking all connectors in the default environment prevents inadvertent or malicious use of connectors by users in the agency's tenant.
 - _Last modified:_ June 2023

 ### Resources